somaSzolyak/elixir_node_cheat_sheet/elixir_node_cheat_sheet.md

 *N.B.2*: the elixir `=` operator is used for assignment, but it is the match operator.
 Feeling like a CHAD?
 [Take a quick look at pattern matching](#pattern-matching) or [check the docs for a deep dive](https://hexdocs.pm/elixir/1.16/pattern-matching.html#the-match-operator).

 ### [Constants](#constants)
 Elixir has no equivalent to `const x = 1;` JavaScript declaration, however module attributes function as constants.
+Module attributes are fixed in compile time thus you cannot create them dynamically.
 Inside a module you declare a module attribute with `@attribute_name value` syntax.
-You can access them with the `@attribute_name`.
+You can access them with `@attribute_name` within the module.
 For demo purposes we define a function to provide read access to the module attribute.
 [More on module attributes for Queens and Kings.](#module-attributes)
 **Elixir**
 ```elixir
 defmodule Car do